NextZtepS/newport-500B-series-laser-diode_driver/README.md

 ## Troubleshooting

-To check if the device is recognized by the PC, run `lsusb` to list all USB devices connected to your PC.
+To check if the device is recognized by the PC, run `usb-devices` to list all USB devices connected to your PC.
 If the Newport device is not found, try connecting the USB cable from the device to your PC first and then restart the device.